Cannibal Corpse: Formation and self-titled demo (1988–1989)

 Original vocalist Chris Barnes was in the band from its formation until his dismissal in 1995.
 Barnes appeared on the band's first four studio albums.

 Cannibal Corpse was formed in December 1988 when members from recently disbanded Buffalo-area death metal bands Beyond Death (Alex Webster and Jack Owen) and Tirant Sin (Paul Mazurkiewicz, Chris Barnes, Bob Rusay) started jamming and writing music together.
 Mazurkiewicz, Barnes and Rusay knew each other from high school, and met Webster and Owen while attending area shows.
 Webster recalled, "when we got going, there were only a few other bands that you’d really call death metal".

 Bassist Alex Webster came up with the name Cannibal Corpse.
 The band played its first show at Buffalo's River Rock Cafe in March 1989, shortly after recording a five-song self-titled demo tape, which is now commonly known as A Skull Full of Maggots.
 The band's first live performance was opening for thrash metal band Dark Angel at a sold-out show in a small club.
 The band promoted the show by printing off thousands of posters in multiple colors, and handing them out at a Metallica concert.
 Afterward, the band gained traction in the Buffalo area, going as far to receive mentions by The Buffalo News.
 During this time, the band also opened for Bloodfeast, The Accüsed, Death and Kreator.
 Cannibal Corpse would also often play shows with Malevolent Creation, as the latter were local to Buffalo as well.
 The band signed to Metal Blade Records in July 1989.
 Mike Faley at Metal Blade wanted to sign the band immediately after reading the song titles in their tracklist.
 He heard the demo tape after having had it sent to him by the manager of the record store in which Barnes was working.
 Metal Blade president Brian Slagel recalled: "I thought it was really interesting and cool.
 Plus, 'A Skull Full of Maggots' is one of the greatest song titles ever."
-Mazurkiewicz said: "It was unbelievable; it was a dream come true.
-When we signed the contract with Metal Blade, we were only a band for eight months.
-And here we are having to finish off writing material and record a record."
+Mazurkiewicz called it "a dream come true" that they signed with Metal Blade after eight months of being a band.